Middle Age Crazy

-Middle Age Crazy is a 1980 American-Canadian comedy film directed by John Trent, and starring Bruce Dern and Ann-Margret.
-The film was nominated for two awards (Worst Director and Worst Screenplay) at the 1st Golden Raspberry Awards.
+Middle Age Crazy is a 1980 comedy film directed by John Trent, and starring Bruce Dern and Ann-Margret.
+It was nominated for two awards, Worst Director and Worst Screenplay, at the 1st Golden Raspberry Awards.

 Plot

 Bobby Lee Burnett lives a simple suburban life with his wife, Sue-Ann, whose efforts to please him include having orgasms that end with her saying: "Bingo."
 After she throws a party for his 40th birthday, Bobby undergoes a serious mid-life crisis.
-He changes his wardrobe, buys a car and begins an affair with another woman.
+He changes his wardrobe, buys a car and begins an affair with another woman Nancy Henerson.
 Sue tolerates it for a while and gets her own fling.
 However, Bobby returns home and thanks Sue for everything.